All Episodes

 Keep walking.

-So just for the record, um, over a year ago I held an open carry rally at Kent State, and the black guy that tried to steal my stuff attacked me, actually attacked me and kind of did steal my stuff and threw it on the ground.
+And the black guy that tried to steal my stuff attacked me, actually attacked me and kind of did steal my stuff and threw it on the ground.

 He was arrested at that rally for attacking the police.

-But it did he walk away today?
+But did he walk away today?

 Yep.